Wednesday

 Phil Nash

 Phil is the author of the C++ test framework, Catch2, and the composable command line parser, Clara.
-As Developer Advocate at SonarSource he's involved with SonarLint, SonarCloud and SonarQube, primarily from a C++ perspective.
-More generally he's an advocate for good testing practices, TDD and using the type system, functional techniques and static analysis to reduce complexity and increase correctness.
-He's previously worked in Finance and Mobile as well as an independent consultant and coach specialising in TDD on iOS.
+Now an independent consultant and trainer, he's an advocate for good testing practices, TDD and using the type system, functional techniques and static analysis to reduce complexity and increase correctness.
+He's previously worked in finance and mobile, as well as developer advocacy for quality-focused software developer tools.